machito/pre-hire/README.md

 #Welcome to Octagon Commerce
-*Before getting started with the 1SaleADay*
+*Before getting started with the 1SaleADay team*
 --

 This respository contains a brief guide aimed to get you up-to-speed for a successful first day at 1SaleADay.